jimregan/wavesurfer/trunk/wavesurfer/README.txt

 Tcl and Tk version 8.4 or later, download at http://tcl.activestate.com/

-Mac OS X users can download Tcl/Tk at http://tcltkaqua.sourceforge.net/

-Snack version <SNACKMAJORV> or later, download at http://www.speech.kth.se/snack/
+Snack version @SNACKMAJORV@ or later, download at http://www.speech.kth.se/snack/

 If the Tile package (http://tktable.sourceforge.net/tile/) is available WaveSurfer will use it to provide an improved GUI, this package is contained